musteryasm/JIRAtoCloudJIRA/README.md

 # JIRAtoCloudJIRA

-Includes visualizations for project INTBIA using SQL queries DB - PostgreSQL
+Includes visualizations for project INTBIA using SQL queries on PostgreSQL DB & Jira Migration from PostgreSQL RDS to Cloud JIRA